 Why you’ll love this recipe

-Ingredients needed
+Key Ingredients

 - Vegetable broth.
 Vegetable broth acts as a liquid component in the mixture, providing moisture.
+You can also use water in a pinch.

 How to make seitan

-Can I cook seitan in an instant pot?
+Can I cook seitan in an Instant Pot?

 - Place your dough into the Instant Pot, partially submerged in seasoned vegetable broth.

-- Use quick release venting option.
+- Use the quick release venting option.

 Storage instructions